IBM/CRAIG/unit-tests/data-files/slz.md

 ## Transit Gateways

 A Transit Gateway provides connectivity between two or more VPCs which allows distributed resources to communicate with each other.
 By default, a single transit gateway is created connecting the management and workload VPCs.
+Additional connections can be made to specific VPCs by providing the CRN.

 The default configuration includes: